Web Design Navigation Best Practices & Examples

 The downfall of a design like this?
 It can be confusing to users who are not used to this type of website navigation.
 If you’re considering a four corner approach, be sure the page is simple, so the navigation elements don’t get lost.
 Additionally, our web design and development team agrees that you need to make sure elements are large enough for users to identify quickly.
 The last thing you want is someone getting confused and leaving your website.

 The vertical sliding navigation is popping up rapidly, and we don’t see it slowing down anytime soon.
 What exactly is a vertical sliding navigation?
 Exactly what it sounds like!
 On the District Mobility website pictured above, simply slide over the left sidebar, and a vertical navigation appears.
 This type of design takes up less space at the top of the page, a huge benefit to going with a vertical integration.

 It leaves an uncluttered canvas, which allows you to focus on the rest of the design.
 The navigation is easy to scan so long as there is adequate spacing between the elements.
 We like this look because it leaves an overall clean aesthetic.

 4. Full-Screen Navigation

 Need a little help from Blue Compass giving your website a refresh?
-As a responsive web design company, we can help!
+As a responsive web development and design company, we can help!
 Fill out our form below to see how we can take your website to the next level.